-The teaming, load balancing method, MTU, and VLAN ID is chosen during VXLAN configuration.
-The teaming and load balancing methods must match the configuration of the DVS selected for the VXLAN.
+The teaming policy, load balancing method, MTU, and VLAN ID of the VTEPs are chosen during VXLAN configuration.
+The teaming and load balancing methods must match the configuration of the DVS selected for VXLAN.

 The MTU must be set to be at least 1600 and not less than what is already configured on the DVS.

 The number of VTEPs created depends on the teaming policy selected and the DVS configuration.